sarwarbeing-ai/LLM-KnittyGritty/README.md

 # LLM-KnittyGritty

-Pytorch implementations of Mixture of Experts and comming many more.
+Pytorch implementations of Mixture of Experts and many more.